mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :alt: alternate text
      :align: center

-* **Support attached to the battery case** : Link the battery of the UAV to the upper arm of the encoder module.
+* **Support attached to the battery case**: Link the battery of the UAV to the upper arm of the encoder module.

    .. figure:: _static/AttachmentBatteryCase.png
      :width: 300
      :alt: alternate text
      :align: center

-* **Arduino plate** : Support to screw the arduino and the stripboard on the side of the battery case.
+* **Arduino plate**: Support to screw the arduino and the stripboard on the side of the battery case.

    .. figure:: _static/AttachmentArduino.png
      :width: 300
      :alt: alternate text
      :align: center

+   .. admonition:: todo

+     Raphael: make sure the arduino and electronics board are put in a casing that you attach to UAV.
+Make sure the cables cannot be pulled out eaily as there will be vibrations, shocks,..
+It is very dangerous to leave it open as this is too close to ground and like that cables can be pulled out when landing or taking off or when manually changing batteries.

 Step-by-step assembly instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^